KANT AND AESTHETICS

 John Keats (1795 – 1821)

 Aesthetics is a dualistic concept, a philosophical play between the artist and the art critic or philosopher.
-Aesthetics as a branch of philosophy is not concerned with particular works of art but is more concerned with the question of “art” itself.
-Aesthetics like any other branch of philosophy, attempts to determine the grounds of “art,” its ontology, and the system of knowledge that produces and constructs the mode of judgment or contemplation of art, its epistemology.
+Aesthetics as a branch of philosophy, is not concerned with particular works of art but is more concerned with the question of “art” itself.
+Obviously, the contemporary meaning of the word, “aesthetics” as a particular quality or style of the art or intent of the artist is superficial and limited and incorrect.
+Fundamentally, Aesthetics, like any other branch of philosophy, attempts to determine the grounds of “art,” its ontology, and the system of knowledge that produces and constructs the mode of judgment or contemplation of art, its epistemology.
 Once art had been justified as an activity legitimated by its role in society as teacher and instructor and educator, working for the benefit of the community.
-In the modern period, art needed two things.
+In Giotto’s time, his profession was ancillary to the needs of the religious institution that contracted for his services.
+As Michael Baxendall pointed out in Painting and Experience in Fifteenth Century Italy, the artist or artisan or skilled workman, was a contract worker, doing what he was told.
+However, four hundred years later, in the modern period, art needed two things.
 First, a reason for being: ontology, and second, a definition: epistemology.
 Although it was not Kant’s precise intention to create a new meaning and purpose for art, the effects of his philosophy was to link art to personal expressiveness and individual freedom.
 It was Kant who ushered in Romanticism by devising a theory of aesthetics that perfectly suited the times.

 If you have found this material useful, please give credit to